 The application process to join Impact can be a little bit harder than it is for CJ, but once in, I’ve found it easier to get accepted by the merchants.

 I think Impact’s reporting and postback options are much more flexible than those with the other affiliate programs.
-If a merchant uses multiple affiliate networks (which is common), I always connect to it via Impact first.
+If a merchant uses multiple affiliate networks (which is common), I always use Impact first.

-ShareASale has some of the best merchant choices available.
+ShareASale is part of Awin and has some of the best merchant choices available.
 ShareASale currently works with more than 1,000 merchants offering everything from physical products to software services.
 This makes it perfect for this site’s focus on internet marketing.

 The application process is relatively easy, and you can access data on conversions from existing affiliates.
 My only gripe is the limited number of links available from most merchants.

-The last one on this list is FlexOffers.
+The next one on this list is FlexOffers.